sergio-hcsoft/fragile-1/docsrc/source/resources/function_minimization.rst

     from fragile.core.swarm import NoBalance
     from fragile.optimize.models import ESModel

-In this example we will be solving a Lennard-Jonned cluster of 4 particles, which is a 12-dimensinal function with a global minima at -6.
+In this example we will be solving a Lennard-Jonnes cluster of 4 particles, which is a 12-dimensional function with a global minima at -6.

 .. code:: ipython3